 10. Visualization can be really helpful too.
 Visualize yourself saying no to the cookie, smiling with an I-don’t-need-that-sugar smile, reminding yourself how good healthy and slimmer feels.
 Visualize yourself crossing the finish line on New Year’s Eve, leaning into the tape with energy and vitality, free from self-loathing and self-disappointment.

 11. Don’t go anywhere hungry or thirsty.
-Keep celery and carrots ready to go.
+Keep nuts, celery and carrots ready to go.

 12. Aim to focus on people, not food.
 Others, not self.

 13. Think of yourself as a trendsetter by getting healthier at the end of the year instead of the beginning.
 Recruit fellow trendsetters.
 Let’s start a movement!